12 Hours Dunedin

 2.00pm: Vintage shopping at Two Squirrels Vintage

 Two Squirrels Vintage Emporium stocks the best of old and new clothing and accessories and is a destination for retail therapy you can feel good about.
-Owners Vanessa and Warren have been in the vintage game for over fifteen years.
-Their collection is curated and high quality, full of one-off gems you can’t find anywhere else.
-New Zealand made products compliment the vintage pieces perfectly, with items like Lamington’s merino socks, Lazybones headbands, and McKinlay’s shoes which are made just down the street in south Dunedin.
+Owners Vanessa and Warren have been in the vintage game for almost two decades and their collection is curated, high quality, and full of one-off gems you can’t find anywhere else.
+New Zealand-made products complement the vintage pieces perfectly, with items like Lamington’s merino socks, Lazybones headbands and McKinlay’s shoes (which are made just down the street in South Dunedin).

-2.30pm: Culture at Dunedin Museum of Natural Mystery
+2.30pm: Culture at The Dunedin Museum of Natural Mystery

-Now it is the time to head to Royal Terrace for a visit to The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
+Now it's time to head to Royal Terrace to visit The Dunedin Museum of Natural Mystery (note: the museum is a little out of the city centre so either grab a rideshare or bus).
 Enter the old villa and be immersed in a world of fossils, relics, tribal art, masks, animal skeletons, and other artefacts.
-The museum is local artist Bruce Mahalski’s ‘greatest work’, and the man himself is often available to share the curious, humorous and ever-intriguing stories that sit behind each piece in the collection.
-DMNM makes childhood tales of larger than life fossil hunters, palaeontologists, adventurers, explorers, and ghost chasers come alive.
+The museum is local artist Bruce Mahalski’s ‘greatest work’ and the man himself is often available to share the curious, humorous and ever-intriguing stories that exist behind each piece in the collection.
+DMNM makes childhood tales of larger-than-life fossil hunters, palaeontologists, adventurers, explorers and ghost chasers come alive.
 It’s a place to play and explore science at your own pace, in a way that’s fun and totally unique.

 3.30pm: Shopping for NZ fashion down George Street

-Take a stroll down George Street and discover Dunedin’s fast paced fashion scene.
-At Company of Strangers you’ll find unique and modern clothing and jewellry and a genuine commitment to New Zealand made and manufactured goods.
+Take a stroll down George Street and discover Dunedin’s fast-paced fashion scene.
+At Company Store you’ll find unique and modern clothing and jewellery and a genuine commitment to New Zealand-made and manufactured goods.

-Pop into Charmaine Revely to explore the racks of delicious fabrics and the dresses which have defined this home grown Dunedin brand - you can even inquire about custom designs for your next event.
+Pop into Charmaine Reveley to explore the racks of delicious fabrics and the dresses which have defined this homegrown Dunedin brand.
+You can even inquire about a custom design for your next event.

-Don’t miss Plume, home of famous NZ brand NOM*D, either.
-The super cool heritage fit out is home to original designs from the dark and witty brand that put NZ fashion on the map in 1999.
+Don’t miss Plume, home of famous Aotearoa brand NOM*D, either.
+The super cool heritage fit-out is home to original designs from the dark and witty brand that put NZ fashion on the map way back in 1999.

 Pre-dinner drinks at Albar

 You’ve had a full day in Dunedin and now it’s time to relax.
-Kick off the evening with a pint at locals favourite, Albar.
-The most subtly Scottish pub this side of the equator, this is a buzzing social hub for many.
+Kick off the evening with a pint at local favourite Albar.
+The most subtly Scottish pub this side of the equator, it's a buzzing social hub for many.
 With Emerson’s on tap, it's easy to make a beverage choice.
 Emerson’s brewery will always launch a new or limited edition beer from Albar first so keep an eye out for one of those.

 7pm: Dinner at Moiety

-Moiety earned a Cuisine Good Food Awards hat in 2019 with their five-course dinner menu which is built upon local ingredients sourced from Otago’s best farmers, fishermen, foragers, and artisanal producers.
+Moiety earned a Cuisine Good Food Awards Hat in 2019 with their five-course dinner menu, which is built upon local ingredients sourced from Otago’s best farmers, fishers, foragers, and artisanal producers.
 While that first line might have you thinking Moiety is an uppity fine dining establishment, we’re pleased to report it’s anything but.
-The menu is short and sweet, starts with a few snack options and then briefly lists the main components of each course.
-Expect exciting dishes at Moiety; flavourful, colourful, delicious representations of the region and the stories that accompany them, go out with every plate.
+The menu is short and sweet, starting with a few snack options and then briefly listing the main components of each course.
+Expect exciting dishes at Moiety; flavourful, colourful, delicious representations of the region and the stories that accompany them go out with every plate.

 9pm: Nightcap at Woof!